top of page

 • Energy stores replenish

 Your brain also clears metabolic waste through a system called the glymphatic system, essentially washing toxins from the brain.Think of deep sleep as overnight maintenance for your body and brain.
-Without enough deep sleep, people often wake feeling exhausted even after a full night in bed.
+Without enough deep sleep, people wake feeling exhausted even after a full night in bed.

 REM Sleep: Emotional Processing